Athirat the Huntress: Secrets of the Ugaritic Goddess of Power

 This may be the reason why Dijkstra said that other parts can be combined with this text.
 This legend shows us that Baal tried to seduce Athirat after she returned from her travels.
 The severe damage to the tablet has left the door open for interpretation among scholars and scholars, as there are those who saw in this painting an attempt by Baal to seduce Athirat.

-But there are those who say that this document refers to Athirat pursuing and killing Baal.
 The text begins with a description of Athirat, who went out of her home into the wilderness.”
 The text describes Athirat's beauty, which is natural, as she is described in some texts, such as the legend of Kurt and others, as the goddess of beauty.

 It is strange that all Ugaritic myths describe Anat as a hunter, and this is the first time we find an Ugaritic text that describes Athirat as a hunter.